tfagan25/DB-Sharding/README.md

 # DB-Sharding
-Playing around with local db sharding setup.
+Creating the most overly-engineered test project.
+Why - for fun :)

 ## Plan

-- Frontend for visualizing Prometheus data on DB writes + reads (latency, count), as well as scaling the QPS.
+- Grafana for visualizing Prometheus data on DB writes + reads (latency, count), as well as scaling the QPS.
 - Backend for making DB queries at high volume to simulate contention.
 - Multiple Postgres servers running to act as shards.
 - Prometheus monitoring.
+- Fully automate CI/CD pipeline for deploying
+- Use Terraform for managing AWS compute - EC2 instances.

-### Optional
+### Later

-- After running locally, add CI/CD + deploy externally
 - DB replication
 - Backups
+- Read/Write Replicas
-- Etc.
+- Load balancing